 A contested divorce in Tennessee typically takes at least a year.
 If either spouse wants to contest the judge’s final ruling, they may appeal the decision.

-Why Hire Conner & Roberts, PLLC as Your Divorce Attorney
+Why Hire Conner & Roberts, PLLC as Your TN Divorce Attorney

-Are you considering filing for a contested divorce in Chattanooga or its surrounding areas, contact Conner & Roberts, PLLC, today at (423) 299-4489 to schedule a consultation.
+If you are looking to file for contested divorce in Chattanooga or its surrounding areas, contact Conner & Roberts, PLLC, today at (423) 299-4489 to schedule a consultation.